Taiwanese indigenous peoples: Settler expansion

 Although Qing quarantine policies were maintained in the early 19th century, attitudes towards indigenous territories started to shift.
 Local officials repeatedly advocated for the colonization of indigenous territories, especially in the cases of Gamalan and Shuishalian.
 The Gamalan or Kavalan people were situated in modern Yilan County in northeastern Taiwan.
 It was separated from the western plains and Tamsui (Danshui) by mountains.
 There were 36 indigenous villages in the area and the Kavalan people had started paying taxes as early as the Kangxi period (r.
 1661–1722), but they were non-acculturated guihua shengfan indigenous.

 In 1787, a Chinese settler named Wu Sha tried to reclaim land in Gamalan but was defeated by indigenous people.
 The next year, the Tamsui sub-prefect convinced the Taiwan prefect, Yang Tingli, to support Wu Sha.
-Yang recommended subjugating the natives and opening Gamalan for settlement to the Fujian governor but the governor refused to act due to fear of conflict.
-In 1797, a new Tamsui sub-prefect issued permit and financial support for Wu to recruit settlers for land reclamation, which was illegal.
+Yang recommended subjugating the natives and opening Gamalan for settlement to the Fujian governor, but the governor refused to act due to fear of conflict.
+In 1797, a new Tamsui sub-prefect issued a permit and financial support for Wu to recruit settlers for land reclamation, which was illegal.
 Wu's successors were unable to register the reclaimed land on government registers.
 Local officials supported land reclamation but could not officially recognize it.

-In 1806 it was reported that a pirate, Cai Qian, was within the vicinity of Gamalan.
+In 1806, it was reported that a pirate, Cai Qian, was within the vicinity of Gamalan.
 Taiwan Prefect Yang once again recommended opening up Gamalan, arguing that to abandon it would cause trouble on the frontier.
-Later another pirate band tried to occupy Gamalan.
+Later, another pirate band tried to occupy Gamalan.
 Yang recommended to the Fuzhou General Saichong'a the establishment of administration and land surveys in Gamalan.
 Saichong'a initially refused but then changed his mind and sent a memorial to the emperor in 1808 recommending the incorporation of Gamalan.
-The issue was discussed by the central government officials and for the first time, one official went on record saying that if indigenous territory was incorporated, not only would it end the pirate threat but the government would stand to profit from the land itself.
-In 1809, the emperor ordered for Gamalan to be incorporated.
-The next year an imperial decree for the formal incorporation of Gamalan was issued and a Gamalan sub-prefect was appointed.
+The issue was discussed by the central government officials and for the first time, one official went on record saying that if indigenous territory was incorporated, not only would it end the pirate threat, but the government would stand to profit from the land itself.
+In 1809, the emperor ordered Gamalan to be incorporated.
+The next year, an imperial decree for the formal incorporation of Gamalan was issued and a Gamalan sub-prefect was appointed.

 Unlike Gamalan, debates on Shuishalian resulted in its continued status as a closed-off area.
 Shuishalian refers to the upstream areas of the Zhuoshui River and Wu River in central Taiwan.
 The inner mountain area of Shuishalian was inhabited by 24 indigenous villages and six of them occupied the flat and fertile basin area.
-The indigenous had submitted as early as 1693 but they remained non-acculturated.
+The indigenous had submitted as early as 1693, but they remained non-acculturated.
 In 1814, some settlers were able to obtain reclamation permits through fabricating indigenous land lease requests.
 In 1816, the government sent troops to evict the settlers and destroy their strongholds.
 Stelae were erected demarcating the land forbidden to Chinese settlers.

 Local officials advocated for supporting colonization efforts into the mid-1800s but their recommendations were ignored.